jxmijuholx/Vepa/README.md

     THE APP IS JUST A PROTOTYPE AND IT MAY CONTAIN VULNERABILITIES

     so when you create and account...
     !!
-MAKE UP AN IMAGINERY EMAIL AND PASSWORD !!
+MAKE UP AN IMAGINERY EMAIL ANd PASSWORD !!
 ```